ebruchez/ebruchez.github.io/_posts/2021-05-04-royal-fp-special-order-1960.md

 ![Bottom of a spool](/assets/posts/royal-fps/2x/IMG_9976.jpg){:standalone}

-Interestingly, this systems is a descendant of the system introduced with the 1894 Remington 6! [^remington2]
+Interestingly, this system is a descendant of the system introduced with the upstrike 1894 Remington 6! [^remington2]

 ![A Remington 6 spool](/assets/posts/royal-fps/2x/IMG_1457.jpg){:standalone}